FromCollin/pc-to-n64-input-bridge/README.md

 - a **low forward voltage drop**
 - **fast switching behavior**

 Both are helpful for the tight timing requirements of the N64 protocol.
+You also need a 4.7kΩ pull-up to 3.3V.

 ---